-The person responsible for behaviour management issues in EYFS and Lower School is Mrs Johnson and in Upper School is Mr Goulding, both working closely with Mrs Whittingham (SENDCo).
-Members of staff are encouraged to ask for advice or guidance
+The person responsible for behaviour management issues in EYFS and Lower School is Mrs Johnson and in Upper School is Mr Goulding, both working closely with Mrs Richards (SENDCo).
+Members of staff are encouraged to ask for advice or guidance.

-- The Headmistress, Mrs S. Fisher, has overall responsibility for supporting issues concerning behaviour - We require all staff, volunteers and students on placement, to provide a positive model of decorum by treating children, parents and one another with friendliness, care and courtesy - We familiarise new staff and volunteers with our Promoting Good Behaviour Policy and its guidelines for behaviour - We expect all members of our setting, children, parents, staff, volunteers and students to keep to the guidelines, requiring these to be applied consistently - We work in partnership with children's parents.
+The Headmistress, Mrs S. Fisher, has overall responsibility for supporting issues concerning behaviour

+- We require all staff, volunteers and students on placement, to provide a positive model of decorum by treating children, parents and one another with friendliness, care and courtesy - We familiarise new staff and volunteers with our Behaviour Policy and its guidelines for behaviour during induction - We expect all members of our setting, children, parents, staff, volunteers and students to keep to the guidelines, requiring these to be applied consistently - We work in partnership with children's parents.
 Parents are informed regularly about their children's behaviour by their key person or form teacher - We work with parents to address recurring inconsiderate behaviour if necessary keeping observation records to help us to understand the cause and to decide jointly how to respond appropriately.
-Observation Records may be kept in a diary format or electronically on the 'Staff Shared' if advised to do so by Mrs Whittingham (SENDCo) or the Headmistress.
+Observation Records may be kept on a Heads Confidential Report Log.
+This may be kept in a different format if advised to do so by Mrs Richards (SENDCo) or the Headmistress.